7 Website Popup Mistakes That Kill Your Conversions (And What to Do Instead)

 While some visitors can close your popup through the escape key or by clicking outside the box, it ruins the user experience for many.

-As this is one of our pet peeves at Drip, we don’t allow our users to publish onsite campaigns without a close button.
+As this is one of our pet peeves at Sleeknote, we don’t allow our users to publish popups without a close button.
 Here’s an example of how one of our customers, RushOrderTees, uses a visible close button in its popup:

 It’s a small but important point many marketers ignore in their popups.
 Remember, if visitors can’t close your popups, they’ll likely close down your website.